biomed-bioinformatics-bootcamp/bmes-t580-2019-coursework-Yilin-Y/Module02/Readme.md

   - Add links to any resources used.
 This includes results of google-searches, Stack-Overflow posts, blog-posts, etc.
 3. Add a link to the repo to BBLearn as your "Assignment".

-the screenshot of the guess my primer game:
+The screenshot of the guess my primer game:
 ![the screenshot of app result](https://github.com/biomed-bioinformatics-bootcamp/bmes-t580-2019-coursework-Yilin-Y/blob/master/Module02/guess_my_primer_result.png?raw=true)

 The resources links: